 The Saskatchewan Dietitians Association is a self-regulating body established in legislation by the Government of Saskatchewan.
-In 2018 we celebrate 60 years as a regulated profession in Saskatchewan.
+In 2018 we celebrated 60 years as a regulated profession in Saskatchewan.
 Read more about our history here.
 The public protection role of SDA and how it is to be governed are set out in the following documents:

 The Dietitians Act is the legislation that outlines the responsibilities for regulation of Registered Dietitians in Saskatchewan.
 This legislation allows SDA to set the standards for education and practical training of Registered Dietitians, enforce continuing competence and ensure professional conduct.
 The Dietitians Act also protects the public by ensuring that only individuals who are licensed with SDA are authorized to use the protected titles of Dietitian, Registered Dietitian (RD) or Professional Dietitian (P.Dt).
 According to Section 21 of the Dietitian Act, a person not licensed under the Act may not use the titles or designations or associated abbreviations for dietitian, registered dietitian (RD) or professional dietitian (P.Dt).
 Any person who contravenes the law is guilty of an offence under the Dietitians Act and could be fined up to $6,000